-If you’re like Mario and find yourself scrambling before the finish line, follow these tips to get as many points as you can before time runs out.
+If you find yourself scrambling before the finish line, channel your inner Super Mario and follow these tips to get as many points as you can before time runs out.

 1. Figure out what order to read the passages BEFORE you take the test.

 The ACT Reading passages is divided into four genres: literary narrative, social sciences, humanities, and natural sciences.
 The ACT will always present the passages in that order, so you should have a game plan before you start the reading section.
 If you like reading articles about how artists get inspired or how music influenced culture, start with the humanities.
 If you like scientific explanations behind the mysteries of space or why fish have electric sensors, start with natural sciences.

 If you aren’t sure what order you should take it, or even if you think it doesn’t matter what order you take it, try this: time yourself the next time you take a practice ACT Reading section.
 Start the clock when you begin reading a passage, mark the time when you’ve finished reading the passage, and stop it when you finished answering the questions.
 You may surprise yourself with how you spend your time.
 Next time, start reading the passages that take you the least time to complete and save the passages that take up more time for last.

 The less you have to go back and reread the passage, the more time you save.
 One way to do this is to read through all the answer choices before going back to the text.
 Odds are good that you can eliminate one or two (sometimes three) wrong answer choices using your memory alone.